 "Pianist with deep sensibility"

-"She is able to fit herself intellectual and emotional into the new world"
+"With her great ability of empathizing she can fit herself intellectual and emotional into the new world of music"

 (Till A. Körber, composer)